spiffe/spiffe/ssc/ONBOARDING.md

 [ ] Ensure you are removed from the SPIFFE org in [netlify](app.netlify.com).

 [ ] If you no longer wish to maintain tiny projects, get removed from the [tiny projects maintainers group](https://github.com/orgs/spiffe/teams/tiny-projects-maintainers/members).

+[ ] If you have any other powers, credentials, or other authorization with respect to the SPIFFE organization, ensure handoff / transfer of ownership to another member of SSC.
+This could include financial accounts, third party applications (such as Orbit or similar community management apps), or third party organizations (such as CNCF or its other projects).